-Also, don’t be discouraged if you can’t locate some of the information at all.
-You may be able to replace the missing information by contacting:
+And don’t worry if you can’t find some of these things.
+You may be able to replace the missing documents by contacting:

 - Vendors, like a former appraiser or land surveyor, for copies of reports

-- A Title company to purchase a title report or title commitment which will give you the current condition of title to the ministry’s real estate
+- A title company to buy a title report for the ministry’s real estate

-- Staff, volunteers and former board members who can be an excellent source of information as some of them may have kept copies of information like minutes, bylaws, and other documents
+- Staff, volunteers and former board members.
+These people may have copies of minutes, bylaws, and other documents.

 You may not be able to track everything down.
 But you won’t know unless you try!
 Just be sure to get a price quote before you order.
 Many offices charge for copies of documents or reports.